wmeints/cartographer/README.md

 ------------------------------------------------------------------------------------------------------------------------

-**Note** This is an experiment.
+**Note:** This is an experiment.
 Feel free to give it a try on your own Kubernetes environment.
 Currently, only the workflow bits work.

 ------------------------------------------------------------------------------------------------------------------------